mjdiloreto/ComputerGraphics/Lab5_Part2/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+  - 1 hour
 - Did you collaborate with any other students/TAs/Professors?
+  - Yes, Nicola Licate
 - Did you use any external resources?
 (Cite them below)
-  - tbd
+  - docs.gl
-  - tbd
+  - doc.qt.io
 - (Optional) What was your favorite part of the lab?
 - (Optional) How would you improve the lab?